cfcanaoj/MHDTurbulence/README.md

 ### Compile

-To run the code, compile `Simulation.f90` on a GPU server.
+To run the code, first compile the source codes in a GPU server.
 OpenACC version, `srcacc` is our defalut setup.
 ```bash
 cd srcacc
 make